neildavis/RealDashCanServerQt/README.md

 ## Building

 ### Command line
-From the root directory, create a buld dir and use cmake to create the makefiles and make to build the project:
+From the root directory, create a build dir and use cmake to create the makefiles and make to build the project:
 ```bash
 mkdir build
 cd build